The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 NADA 138-955, Approved by FDA

-Tylosin Injection is available in a concentration of 200 mg/mL tylosin base.
+Tylosin Injection is available in two concentrations containing 200 mg/mL tylosin base.
 The product is recommended for intramuscular injection only in beef cattle, nonlactating dairy cattle and swine.

 Tylosin Injection Indications

-In swine, Tylosin Injection is indicated for use in the treatment of swine arthritis caused by Mycoplasma hyosynoviae; swine pneumonia caused by Pasteurella spp.; swine erysipelas caused by Erysipelothrix rhusiopathiae; and acute swine dysentery associated with Brachyspira (formerly Serpulina or Treponema) hyodysenteriae when followed by appropriate medication in the drinking water and/or feed.
+In swine, Tylosin Injection is indicated for use in the treatment of swine arthritis caused by Mycoplasma hyosynoviae; swine pneumonia caused by Pasteurella spp.; swine erysipelas caused by Erysipelothrix rhusiopathiae; acute swine dysentery associated with Treponema hyodysenteriae when followed by appropriate medication in the drinking water and/or feed.

 Dosage and AdministrationFor intramuscular injection only.

-Beef Cattle and Nonlactating Dairy Cattle - Inject intramuscularly 8 mg per pound of body weight (1 mL per 25 pounds) once daily.
+BEEF CATTLE AND NONLACTATING DAIRY CATTLE - Inject intramuscularly 8 mg per pound of body weight once daily (1 mL of the 200 mg product per 25 pounds).
 Treatment should be continued 24 hours after symptoms of the disease have stopped, not to exceed 5 days.
 Do not inject more than 10 mL per site.
-The 50 mg formulation is recommended for use in calves weighing less than 200 pounds.

-Swine - Inject intramuscularly 4 mg per pound of body weight (1 mL per 50 pounds) twice daily.
+SWINE - Inject intramuscularly 4 mg per pound of body weight (1 mL of the 200 mg product per 50 pounds) twice daily.
 Treatment should be continued 24 hours after symptoms of the disease have stopped, not to exceed 3 days.
-Do not inject more than 5 mL per injection site.
+Do not inject more than 5 mL per site.

 Tylosin Injection Caution

 Do not mix Tylosin Injection with other injectable solutions as this may cause precipitation of the active ingredients.
-Do not administer to horses or other equine species.
+Do not administer to horses or other equines.
 Injection of tylosin in equines has been fatal.